Gabriella439/grace/README.md

   These require global coherence, which does not play nice with Dhall-style path-based imports

+* Type synonyms

+  You cannot easily create short-hand synonyms for commonly used types

 * User-defined datatypes

   All data types in Grace are anonymous (e.g. anonymous records and anonymous